ibbles/StrictAliasing/README.md

   shrq $3, %rdi        // Divide aligned_size by 8...
   leal 1(%rdi), %esi   // ...and add 1...
   andl $7, %esi        // ...and align down to multiple of 8 again.
-Not sure what all this produces. cmpq $56, %rax       // Do we have 56 aligned elements? jae .LBB6_5          //   If so, jump to 5. xorl %edi, %edi      // If not: testq %rsi, %rsi     //    Do we have any aligned elements at all? jne .LBB6_8          //      If so, jump to less unrolled loop. jmp .LBB6_10         //      If not, jump to scalar copy loop.
+Not sure what all this produces. cmpq $56, %rax       // Do we have 56 or more aligned elements? jae .LBB6_5          //   If so, jump to more unrolled loop. xorl %edi, %edi      // If not: testq %rsi, %rsi     //    Do we have any aligned elements at all? jne .LBB6_8          //      If so, jump to less unrolled loop. jmp .LBB6_10         //      If not, jump to scalar copy loop.
 .LBB6_5:
-  leaq -1(%rsi), %rax  // Here is where we get if we had 56 or more aligned floats. subq %rdi, %rax      // Set up a few loop counters. xorl %edi, %edi      // To be honest I'm not entirely sure what's going on here.
+  leaq -1(%rsi), %rax  // Here is where we get if we had 56 or more aligned floats. subq %rdi, %rax      // Set up a few loop counters.
+To be honest I'm xorl %edi, %edi      // not entirely sure what's going on here.
 .LBB6_6: # =>This Inner Loop Header: Depth=1
   movups %xmm1, (%rcx,%rdi,4)     // A whole bunch of SSE writes to memory. movups %xmm1, 16(%rcx,%rdi,4)